Statistics and Demographics

 - Time: Central Standard (CST) early November – mid-March; Central Daylight: April – October.

-- Nashville is the nation’s city with the second largest land mass, totaling 533 square miles.
+- Nashville has the second largest land mass in the nation, totaling 533 square miles.

-- MSA is comprised of 13 counties; Cannon, Cheatham, Davidson, Dickson, Hickman, Macon, Robertson, Rutherford, Smith,Sumner, Trousdale, Williamson, Wilson 1 Nashville/Davidson County has a metropolitan government based on a 1963 plan that has become a national model.
+- Nashville/Davidson County has a metropolitan government based on a 1963 plan that has become a national model.
 The county is largely urbanized with extensive residential areas, and population growth continues to increase due to transportation advantages, labor supply and development opportunities.

 - Downtown Nashville Residential Population Growth (based on new units added downtown):